 In Year 4 we hope to create an exciting, reflective and stimulating learning environment, that provides opportunities for every child to learn.
 We hope to equip your child with the necessary skills to succeed inside and outside of school, through balancing the usage of new technology with older, more traditional, methods.
 At Dukesgate we teach a broad and challenging curriculum to ensure that all children enjoy school and continue to develop their love of learning.
+Reading continues to be a focus, with children enjoying daily reading in school.
+We encourage independent reading time and a wide selection of books in our class library is available for children to read at home.

 Year 4 children should be able to write down their ideas with a reasonable degree of accuracy and with good sentence punctuation.
 We will be consolidating pupils’ writing skills, their vocabulary and their grasp of sentence structure.
 Teaching them to develop as writers involves teaching them to enhance the effectiveness of what they write as well as increasing their competence.
 A main focus in Year 4 will be on spelling and grammar, and children will have daily SpaG lessons to develop their skills with the English language.
 Joined handwriting will be used in Year 4.